 - An expanded curriculum ranging from specialized writing, sports and coding to the use of big data and investigative journalism;

-- Exposure to new media and online technologies;
+- Exposure to new media, online technologies and storytelling in 360 video;

 - A sports journalism program with ties to the Big 10 Network and major sports outlets in Washington, D.C. and Baltimore.

-- Internships that provide real-world experience in Washington, D.C., Baltimore and throughout the United States.
+- Internships that provide real-world hands-on experience in Washington, D.C., Baltimore and throughout the United States.

 - Active student organizations that include the Society of Professional Journalists, National Press Photographers Association, Maryland Association of Black Journalists, National Association of Hispanic Journalists, AP Sports Editors Association and Association of Women in Sports Media.

-- On-campus media opportunities working with WMUC radio, The Diamondback student newspaper and five other campus publications, and volunteering with CNS’s Maryland Dateline student newscast at UMTV.
+- On-campus media opportunities starting as a freshman working with WMUC radio, The Diamondback student newspaper and five other campus publications.
+You can even volunteer with CNS’s Maryland Dateline student newscast at UMTV.
 Love sports?
 We have a number of student-run sports reporting groups including The Left Bench and Stories Beneath the Shell.